metaeducation/ren-c/src/include/README.md

 more likely to need to change the code if the internals change.

-Code written to the external API in Ren-C operates on RebolValue pointers only, and has no API for extracting things like Flex* or Context*.
+Code written to the external API in Ren-C operates on RebolValue pointers only, and has no API for extracting things like Flex* or VarList*.
 Values created by this API cannot live on the data stack, and the nodes they reference will be protected from garbage collection until they are rebRelease()'d